linalora/evshop/README.md

 ### Environment variables

-- MONGO_URI: development, test or production.
-Defaults to development
+- MONGO_URI: connection string to the database
 - API_KEY: the secret key to be included as `x-api-key` Header
 - PORT: defaults to 3000